mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 * Pourrait reprendre ma démo sur les networks ACL / Sec Group de l'archiOnAWS
 * reprendre la demo sur le WAF

+## ACM

+Some intermediate CAs benefits :

+* Compromise isolation.
+If an issue CA is compromised, damage reduced to CAs signed by the intermediate CA only
+* Root CA can be left offline, which enhances security posture
+* specific certificated policies or validation requirements can be added to intermediate CAs, providing more flexibility
+* Intermediate CAs could be managed by different people.
+This setup can scale on maintenance

+Issuing CA has the operational responsability of issuing certificates with some Public Key infrastructure.
+They receive authority from root CA or intermediate CAs

 # Module 12 : Mountable Storage

 Demo :